anharmonic/anharmonic.github.io/index.md

 - Fourier interpolation of harmonic and anharmonic force constants These codes are loosely coupled with Quantum-ESPRESSO, can natively use force constants from the ph and d3q codes, but can also import them from real-space thirorder and phonon3py codes.

-You can usually get the d3q+thermal2 codes directly inside quantum-espresso by doing "make d3q", there can be some delay between the release of a new QE version and the version of d3q+thermal2 being available.
-If you are interested in cutting edge features, you can [get the latest version from github]("https://github.com/anharmonic/d3q  "d3q+thermal2 github repositry"), which usually compiles with the git version of QE.
-You can also download a [snapshot including QE+d3q+thermal2](https://mycore.core-cloud.net/index.php/s/1RxbPmcxvHunFVF "bundle links")

 # Example applications
 ## Intrinsic phonon linewidth